 We offer programs in The Missoula Pre-Release Center and the Missoula County Detention Facility.
 During our 13 week and 6 week sessions, respectively, incarcerated parents are given the opportunity to explore their own childhoods and consider how those early experiences in life have affected the choices they’ve made and the consequences for those choices.

 • Our goal is to empower each individual: the child, the caregiver and the parent who has been incarcerated.

-• We have partnered with state government agencies, non-profit agencies, and private individuals from across the state to form The Montana Alliance for Families Touched by Incarceration.
-This group is dedicated to providing support and advocacy to families as they navigate through the Criminal Justice System.
+• We have partnered with state government agencies, non-profit agencies, and private individuals from across the state.
+We are dedicated to providing support and advocacy to families as they navigate through the Criminal Justice System.

 Home Visitation Program

 Parent Aide Program